InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-10-22-from-multi-page-to-single-page.markdown

 ---
 layout: post
-title: "Migrate from Multi-Page to Single-Page Web App"
+title: "Go from Multi-Page to a Single-Page Web App"
 date:   2015-10-22 00:00:00
 categories: blog
 tags: